pyeventsourcing/eventsourcing/docs/topics/process.rst

 Multiprocessing
 ~~~~~~~~~~~~~~~

-The example below shows the system of process applications running in
+The example below shows the same system of process applications running in
-different processes, using the library's ``Multiprocess`` class, which
+different operating system processes, using the library's ``Multiprocess`` class,
-uses Python's ``multiprocessing`` library.
+which uses Python's ``multiprocessing`` library.

 Running the system with multiple operating system processes means the different processes
 are running concurrently, so that as the payment is made for one order, another order might